 The second option agreement is with Silver Range Resources Ltd. ("Silver Range").
 In respect of the EGP property (41 federal lode mining claims).
 In 2023, the Company fulfilled all obligations under the option agreement and earned a 75% interest in the EGP property and is jointly exploring the property with Silver Range on a 75%/25% basis.
 Silver Range is entitled to receive a one-time cash payment of US\$4 per ounce based on the number of ounces of gold identified in the earlier of a measured or indicated mineral resource, or a proven or a probable mineral reserve, as contained in a National Instrument 43-101 ("NI 43-101") compliant technical report applicable to the EGP property.
+On September 18, 2024, the Company entered into a Joint Venture Agreement with Silver Range to contractually explore the property on a 75%/25% basis, with each party accounting for its share of expenditures on the property in proportion to its interest, which may be adjusted from time to time.
+The Company will be the operator of the joint venture with full power and authority to perform actions necessary in facilitation of the joint venture activities.
+The Company will also earn an administration fee as the operator.

 GGL has acquired a 100% interest in the TOM property through a third option agreement with Silver Range and a private Nevada corporation (collectively the "Optionors") (14 federal lode mining claims).
 Each of the Optionors will be entitled to receive a one-time cash payment of US\$1 per ounce based on the number of ounces of gold identified in the earlier of a measured or indicated mineral resource, or a proven or a probable mineral reserve, as contained in a NI 43-101 compliant technical report applicable to the TOM property.
 The option agreement also provides that each of the Optionors shall retain a 1% NSR royalty related to mineral products from commercial production from the property.
-GGL has the right to purchase one-half of each of the royalties for a payment of US\$2 per ounce on the first

-250,000 ounces of gold contained in any measured or indicated resource estimate, or any proven or probable reserve, and US\$1 per ounce of gold above 250,000 ounces thereafter.
+GGL has the right to purchase one-half of each of the royalties for a payment of US\$2 per ounce on the first 250,000 ounces of gold contained in any measured or indicated resource estimate, or any proven or probable reserve, and US\$1 per ounce of gold above 250,000 ounces thereafter.

 The Company has a 100% interest in three patented claims (0.24 km2) that cover the Grand Central Vein, located approximately 430 m southwest of the Great Western Vein.
-A 2% NSR royalty is payable on mineral production from the claims with GGL having the optional right to purchase $\frac{1}{2}$ of the royalty for US\$1,000,000 and a Right of First Refusal on the remaining royalty.
+A 2% NSR royalty is payable on mineral production from the claims with GGL having the optional right to purchase 50% of the royalty for US\$1,000,000 and a Right of First Refusal on the remaining royalty.

-The Company also holds a 3/4 interest in four contiguous patented claims encompassing 44 acres (0.18 km2) known as the Lime Point property.
+The Company originally held only a 75% interest in four contiguous patented claims encompassing 44 acres (0.18 km2) known as the Lime Point property.
 A portion of the claims carry a 1% NSR royalty.
 The Lime Point claims lie along trend of known veins including the Great Western Vein.
+In August 2024, the Company consolidated the full 100% interest in the Lime Point Claims by purchasing the remaining 25% interest at the Esmeralda County Land Auction for \$5,700.